eric-crowell/react-native-redux-e2e/README.md

 ### Average Run Time

 Without cache on the first run, the workflow takes about 32 minutes to complete.
-With cache, the workflow takes about 5 minutes.
+With all cache, the workflow takes about 5 minutes.